crush-157/serverless-saga/README.md

 So for example if part of the saga involves debiting a customer's bank account, the compensating transaction will credit the bank account by the same amount.
 The customer will see both the credit and the debit transactions on their bank statement.
 This is different to a _rollback_ where the customer would not see either transaction.

 Flow allows us to implement the saga pattern using Fn functions: https://github.com/fnproject/tutorials/tree/master/FlowSaga

+Once you've worked through this example, you could have a go at creating a saga of your own!